Skip to content

 Every date and fact below is cited to its source.
 Click the bracketed links to verify.

-Sex offender gains access to female locker rooms at W-L pool
+Sex offender arrested for incidents at W-L pool

-A registered sex offender accessed the female locker rooms at the Washington-Liberty High School pool facility (also known as the Arlington Aquatic Center) and allegedly exposed himself to young girls.
+Richard Kenneth Cox, a registered sex offender, accessed the female locker rooms at the Washington-Liberty High School pool facility (also known as the Arlington Aquatic Center) and allegedly exposed himself to girls.
 The pool facilities are shared between the school and the broader community, creating access opportunities that went unchecked.
+The sex offender was arrested on October 21, 2024.

 January 2025

-The registered sex offender was arrested for the incidents at the Washington-Liberty pool.
-The new APS superintendent publicly addressed the arrest, acknowledging the incidents had occurred in the school’s pool facilities.
+The new APS superintendent publicly addressed the October 2024 arrest, acknowledging the incidents had occurred in the school’s pool facilities.

 January 2025